gtk-rs/gtk4-rs/book/src/css.md

 When you want to modify the style of your website, you use [CSS](https://de.wikipedia.org/wiki/Cascading_Style_Sheets).
 Similarly, GTK supports its own variant of CSS in order to style your app.

-> We will not explain every piece of CSS syntax used in this chapter.
+> We will not explain every piece of syntax used in this chapter.
-> If you are new to it or just need a refresher, have a look at the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax).
+> If you are new to CSS or just need a refresher, have a look at the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax).

 Let us say we have a button and we want to set its font color to magenta.
 Every type of widget has a corresponding CSS node.